Keibert Ruiz Player Props: Nationals vs. Rangers

 Keibert Ruiz At The Plate

-- He has hit a long ball in 11.3% of his games this year, and 3% of his trips to the dish.
+- In eight games this season, he has gone deep (11.3%, and 3% of his trips to the dish).

-- In 24 games this year (33.8%), Ruiz has picked up an RBI, and in six of those games (8.5%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- In 33.8% of his games this year, Ruiz has had at least one RBI.
+He's picked up more than one in 8.5% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.